"We [Waldorf teachers] want to be aware that physical existence

 “If you do not use your own powers [for improvement]...the ground you stand on will be pulled out from under your feet.
 The purified world will develop over and beyond you [i.e., spiritual evolution will continue without you].
 You will be excluded from it.
 If this is your choice, then yours is the black path.
 But those from whom you separate yourself tread the white path ...
 [The] temptation of personal salvation on the ‘black’ path is the greatest we can conceive of.
 The white path, on the other hand, does not seem tempting at all.
 It does not appeal to our egotism ...
 Thus those seeking salvation only for themselves will almost certainly choose the black path ...
 [W]e must not expect occultists on the white path to provide any instructions on the development of the egotistic I [i.e., to encourage egotism]”. — Rudolf Steiner, HOW TO KNOW HIGHER WORLDS (SteinerBooks, 2002), pp. 204-205.

 Waldorf schools usually claim that they prepare their students to become free adults, able to make their own choices.
 This is a fine ideal.
 But in the belief system upon which Waldorf schools stands — Anthroposophy — there is really no such thing as freedom as we in the West normally understand it.
-Your choices are these: the evil (“black”) path or the good (“white”) path.*
+Your options are these: the evil (“black”) path or the good (“white”) path.*

 *** In accordance with Germanic tradition, “all” may be the tribe, the nation, or the world.